 - Exceed R20 000

-- Attempt to challenge Government or a local municipality
+- Attempt to challenge the State, local government or local municpality

 How do I go about Instituting a Claim in the Small Claims Court?